 Every form that you can think about, is contrasted by other forms that you think about.

-It’s how we are able to compare, contrast the difference between everything we perceive, understand, grasp and comprehend.
+It’s how we are able to compare, contrast the difference between anything and everything we perceive, understand, grasp and comprehend.

 It’s the exact reason why I’m explaining the idea of what form consciousness is, so that you have a reference point to understand formlessness.